 Near the very end of the A (76) production, 2nd and 3rd gears were strengthened according to a Suzuki bulletin and they changed the ratios to even out the gaps.

 So the last GT750 gear ratios were much better than the early ones.
-When Suzuki introduced the 4 stroke GS750, they took teh opportunity to use the GT gearbox and made one more small change to the gearing and it was a great change to make.
+When Suzuki introduced the 4 stroke GS750, they took the opportunity to use the GT gearbox and made one more small change to the gearing and it was a great change to make.
+They raised first gear and made the gap between first and second smaller.
 And that is why people have been trying to fit GS750 gearboxes in GT750s.

 A modern 4 stroke has an oil pump to lubricate the cranks and cams etc, and it is normal practice to bleed off a some of that oil supply to lubricate the gear shafts. many modern two strokes also have small oil pumps to make sure that the shafts and gears are always lubricated.
 But back in the early seventies, that just wasn't the way that things got done.

 Instead of adding another oil pump to the already complex machine, Suzuki designed a series of light thin sheet metal stampings to collect oil and to allow it to run down through the shafts using gravity. the most complex of these ducts is the feed to the input shaft.
 Oil is collected just above the large gear on the clutch.
 It picks up copies amounts of oil as it rotates and some of that oil is caught by a small duct above the clutch.
 Oil then passes down into the small round outer cover outside the clutch and passes through a small oil seal into the clutch pull rod which sits in another oil seal in the end of the input shaft.